popematt/ion-schema/docs/process-for-changing-ion-schema.md

 ## Summary

 * A **feature requestor** submits an issue suggesting an idea or describing a problem.
-* Ion Schema **maintainers** informally decide whether it is a good idea (and explains, with adequate justification, why or why not the idea should be included).
+* Ion Schema **maintainers** informally decide whether it is a good idea (and explain, with adequate justification, why or why not the idea should be included).
 * The **feature requestor** or another **contributor** formalizes the details of the feature in an RFC.
 * The **maintainers** announce a public comment period.
 (The public has been able to see and comment on the PR this whole time, but this step is an official, time-bounded, public comment period intended to bring closure to the proposal.)
 * If accepted, the **maintainers** will merge the RFC PR.